Accessibility Percolation on Cartesian Power Graphs: First moment bound and walk length

-In order to give an upper bound on quasi-accessibility, we will consider the mean number of quasi-accessible walks from $\xaL$ to $\xbL$.
-We condition here on the difference $\xF{\xbL}-\xF{\xaL}$ being $\xbet$.
-Each walk of length $\xN$ from $\xaL$ to $\xbL$ on $\xGL$ is then quasi-accessible with probability where the numerator accounts for the probability that all inner vertices of the walk are found inside the range of fitness values $\xF{\xaL}$ to $\xF{\xbL}$ and the denominator accounts for the increasing order required on these values.
+In order to give an upper bound on $\xbet$-quasi-accessibility and with that a proof of Theorem \ref{Thm1}.1, we will consider the mean number of quasi-accessible walks from $\xaL$ to $\xbL$.
+Each walk of length $\xN$ from $\xaL$ to $\xbL$ on $\xGL$ is $\xbet$-quasi-accessible with probability where the numerator accounts for the probability that all inner vertices of the walk are found inside the range of fitness values $\xF{\xaL}$ to $\xF{\xbL}$ and the denominator accounts for the increasing order required on these values.
 The number of walks taking $\xn$ steps from $\xa[\xl]$ to $\xb[\xl]$ on one locus $\xl$ is given by $\xAp{\xa[\xl]}{\xb[\xl]}{\xn}$.
 A walk of length $\xN$ could take each step on any of the loci, so that the total number of walks of length $\xN$ can be written as

 where $\binom{\xN}{\xn[1],\ldots,\xn[\xL]}$ is the multinomial coefficient accounting for the different orderings of steps on individual loci.
 Multiplication of this expression with the probability of quasi-accessibility of each such walk gives the mean number of quasi-accessible paths